iBridges-for-iRODS/iBridges/README.md

 ### Python

-- Python 3 (>= 3.10)
+- Python 3 (>= 3.9)
-  - Tested on versions up to 3.10 on multiple platforms
+  - Tested with python versions 3.9 and 3.10 on Windows, Ubuntu20.22 and MacOs
 - pip-22.2.2
 - Python packages (see install via `requirements.txt` below)